Updated: May 8, 2025

 Residency Options to Retire in Portugal

-Should you move to retire in Lisbon Portugal, you will need to get a NIF (Portugeuse tax number), and we highly recommend that you open a Portuguese bank account to save on transaction costs.
+Should you move to retire in Lisbon Portugal, you will need to get a NIF (Portugeuse tax number), likely with the help of a fiscal representative if you’re not already in the country.
+We also highly recommend that you open a Portuguese bank account.
+Using your local account will likely incur higher transaction costs, so using a Portuguese bank account will help to lower these costs.

 Portugal D7 Visa (Portugal retirement visa)